 More recently, the record for the fastest ascent of the Matterhorn was shattered by Spanish mountain runner Killian Journet.
 Tackling the mountain from the Italian village of Cervinia, Journet’s time for the round-trip to the summit was a mind-boggling 2 hours 52 minutes 2 seconds.

-2015 is the 150th anniversary of the Matterhorn's first ascent.
-Zermatt is putting on a number of celebratory events: there is a countdown clock in the Bahnhofplatz; a series of performances inspired by Whymper's feat will take place in a 700-seater open-air theatre on the mountainside; the outdoor equipment manufacturer Mammut and the Zermatt Mountain Guides have illuminauted teh Hornli Ridge with red lights to highlight the route of Whymper's first ascent; and dignatories from across the globe are being invited to the celebrations to be held on 14 July (it is rumoured that Princes William and Harry may attend).
+2015 saw the 150th anniversary of the Matterhorn's first ascent.
+Zermatt put on a number of celebratory events: there was a countdown clock in the Bahnhofplatz; a series of performances inspired by Whymper's feat in a 700-seater open-air theatre on the mountainside; the outdoor equipment manufacturer Mammut and the Zermatt Mountain Guides illuminated the Hornli Ridge with red lights to highlight the route of Whymper's first ascent; and dignitaries from across the globe were invited to the celebrations held on 14 July.

 The Hörnlihütte is a mountain hut marking the start of the Matterhorn climb, at an altitude of 3260 metres.
 It offers hearty dinners, early breakfasts, and accommodation in dorms or private room.

 The Hörnlihütte was closed during 2014 for modernisation.
 This meant that climbers had to either stay at hotels at Schwarzsee or at the temporary Matterhorn Base Camp, found 400 metres beneath the Hörnlihütte, and erected for use between July and September 2014.